Wu Guanzhong: Life

 In August 1966, at the outset of Mao Zedong's Cultural Revolution, Wu was prohibited from painting and writing about art, and many of his early works were destroyed.
 In 1970, at the age of 51, he and his wife were separated and assigned to almost 3 years of hard labor in the countryside as part of the Communist Party's vast re-education program.
 Wu stated, “Life was only planting rice, carrying coal, criticizing one another, and fighting one another…The only thing that no one was allowed to do was paint.”

 Following that period, he was only allowed to paint on Sundays (his day off from the fields) or on holidays.
 He heard of artists being persecuted and even killed, so he burned his nude paintings since they would be severely criticized and frowned upon.
-Wu didn’t suffer too much physical harm, because he had destroyed many of his own paintings, but this caused him much emotional harm.
+Wu did not suffer too much physical harm, because he had destroyed many of his own paintings, but this caused him much emotional harm.
 Finally in 1972, he was allowed to return to Beijing to paint hotel murals and decorations.

 During the 1970s, Wu changed his style based on what others were doing at the time.
 He started painting with oil and watercolor in a Western style until he returned to Beijing and saw other artists using watercolor in the traditional Chinese style.
 In 1975 a Chinese art association in Japan wanted some traditional Chinese ink paintings to exhibit.
 Once again Wu changed his style to match the specifications, and his work became a great hit.
 From here Wu moved on to another phase where he painted with oil and concentrated on the human body and the beauty of form.
 Wu also realized he could achieve the same beauty and form through landscape while using Chinese ink and color on paper.